Translucent Forest - contemporary painting digital art - pixels.com/featured/translucent-forest-linda-mears.html

 Winter Skating displayed on your wall!
 Original oil painting sold at gallery on Madison Ave, NY, NY.
 Fine art prints are available.

-These and more landscapes are available in the Prints Gallery!
+These and other landscapes are available in Linda Mears Prints Gallery!